Home Laundry Company

-Home Laundry Company is a historic laundry building located at Bloomington, Monroe County, Indiana.
+Home Laundry Company is a historic laundry building located at Bloomington, Indiana.
 The original section was built in 1922, and is a two-story, roughly square, red brick building.
 A one-story Moderne style wraparound addition was built in 1947–1948.
 It continued to house a laundry when listed in 2000 and currently houses a Chinese restaurant..

 It was listed on the National Register of Historic Places in 2000.